What is Choy Li Fut Kung Fu?

 The History Of Choy Li Fut

-Choy Li Fut has always been a hard core style, with training intensity similar to Kyokushin karate, and like Kyokushin, they have often challenged Muay Thai fighters, even on their own turf.
-To this day there are some very strong Choy Li Fut fighters from Australia who fight against elite Thai fighters and kick boxers.
-Some have actually done quite well.
+Choy Li Fut has always been a hardcore style, with training intensity similar to Kyokushin karate, and like Kyokushin, they have often challenged Muay Thai fighters, even on their turf.
+To this day, there are some very strong Choy Li Fut fighters from Australia who fight against elite Thai fighters and kickboxers.
+Some have actually done quite well, showcasing their ability to maintain balance and composure in high-stakes combat.

 Choy Li Fut fighters In The Ring

-The second video above, shows Marco Tentori, a Choy Li Fut fighter, in a bout against a strong muay thai fighter from Malaysia, which was held with full Thai rules.
-When I first looked at the videos of this fighter I was impressed by his skill, but my first thought was he looked like he was just doing Muay Thai himself.
+The second video above shows Marco Tentori, a Choy Li Fut fighter, in a bout against a strong Muay Thai fighter from Malaysia, which was held with full Thai rules.
+When I first looked at the videos of this fighter, I was impressed by his skill, but my first thought was that he looked like he was just doing Muay Thai himself.
 However, you can see that he uses a much larger repertoire of kicks than Muay Thai fighters, in particular spinning back kicks and side kicks, although there is a lot of Muay Thai in there too.

-Also, although he doesn’t use the windmill style punches, he does use a ton of hook punches, and a closer look shows his very strong Choy LI Fut roots.
+Also, although he doesn’t use the windmill style punches, he does use a ton of hook punches, and a closer look shows his very strong Choy Li Fut roots.
+It’s a philosophy of adaptable technique that allows practitioners to transcend blocks inherent in single-style fighting.

-My second thought was that it looks like Choy LI Fut can be quickly modified to adapt to Muay Thai, and thus it is likely that it will also work againt other styles and in the street with very little adaptation.
-The Choy LI Fut student who has developed speed and power will, if he also uses it to practice sparring against other styles, will likely be able to hold his own in practically any standup encounter.
+My second thought was that it looks like Choy Li Fut can be quickly modified to adapt to Muay Thai, and thus it is likely that it will also work against other styles and in the street with very little adaptation.
+The Choy Li Fut student who has developed speed and power will, if he also uses it to practice sparring against other styles, likely be able to hold his own in practically any standup encounter.
+Incorporating practices like meditation can enhance the fighter’s focus and clarity during combat.

 Choy Li Fut Forms

 Choy Li Fut forms are circular, powerful, beautiful to watch, and contain many individual movements.
-Like Bak Mei, these forms are ususally practiced at full speed, increasing fighting attributes.
+Like Bak Mei, these forms are usually practiced at full speed, increasing fighting attributes.

 There are around 150 forms, though few if any practitioners learn all of these.
 Experts are usually satisfied learning from 30 to 50.
 There is also a focus on weapons training, with a number of weapons that are used, and they have their own version of the wooden dummy, which is quite different from the wing chun dummy.